JuliaHEP/Geant4.jl/docs/src/index.md

 ## Examples

 ### basic/B1
 This is most basic example.
 For this example we have kept the interface closer to the native C++ interface.
 The only difference with respect the C++, is that that we need to instantiate a `G4JLDetectorConstruction` with the Julia function that will be callback to construct the detector geometry as argument.
-This is becauase we cannot inherit from Julia the C++ class `G4VUserDetectorConstruction`, which is the way foreseen in the native Geant4 toolkit to provide the specific user detector geometry.
+This is because we cannot inherit from Julia the C++ class `G4VUserDetectorConstruction`, which is the way foreseen in the native Geant4 toolkit to provide the specific user detector geometry.
 Similarly, for the user actions and primary particle generator we need to instantiate a `G4JLActionInitialization`.
 The interaction with the application is done with the `G4UImanager`.

 To run it execute
 ```
-julia --project=. examples/basic/B1/B1.j
+julia --project=examples examples/basic/B1/B1.j
 ```
 or execute the notebook `examples/basic/B1/B1.ipynb`
 ### basic/B2a